 Cymbidiums grow clumps of fat, stem-like pseudobulbs that emerge from rhizomes.
 Long, leathery leaves surround the pseudobulbs, arching outward.

 For several weeks in winter or spring, sprays of long-lasting flowers open along the length of the upright stalk.
 Flowers are available in pink, white, red, green and yellow.
 The easiest way to identify Cymbidium flowers is the contrasting 3-lobed center with a spotted lip.

 Shed some light.
-Put your cymbidium orchid plants where they'll get plenty of light, but out of direct sun.
+Put your cymbidium orchid plants where they'll get plenty of light.
 If you don't have a spot near a window, fluorescent lighting works beautifully.
 Use 1 warm white tube and 1 cool white tube under a reflector.
 Place orchids about 8 inches (20 cm) beneath the light for 14-16 hours a day.
 It's also important to give them darkness at night.
 Orchids need a rest, too.

 Without question, orchids love humidity.
 If relative humidity drops below 50%, use a humidity tray or room humidifier to increase the moisture in the air.
 Grouping plants also helps to maintain the humidity around them.

 To repot...or not.
 The main ingredient in orchid potting mix is fir bark, which breaks down after a couple years and needs replaced.
 Cymbidiums bloom best when slightly pot-bound, so you can keep them in the same container or go 1 size up.
-The best time for cymbidium orchid repotting is when new growth begins, shortly after it stops blooming.
+The best time for cymbidium orchid repotting is in summer, after it stops blooming.